khadijasheikh2004/machine-learning-fundamentals/README.md

 ### Candidate Elimination Algorithm

-Learns hypotheses consistent with training data using version space (specific & general boundaries).
+Implements the Candidate Elimination algorithm to learn hypotheses consistent with training data using version spaces.

+#### Dataset Requirement

+This notebook requires the following dataset:

+* File: `books_data-Final.xlsx`
+* Format: Excel file (.xlsx)
+* Columns expected:

+  * Title
+  * Author
+  * Year
+  * Language (target label)

+#### Note

+* The model treats **"English"** as the positive class label
+* Other languages are treated as negative examples
+* The dataset is loaded using pandas `read_excel()`

+---

 ### K-Means Clustering

-Unsupervised learning algorithm for grouping data into k clusters.
+Unsupervised learning algorithm used to group data into k clusters based on feature similarity.

+---

 ### Hierarchical Clustering